impronunciable/Tuiter/Readme.md

 ## Available methods

-All Search API, REST API and Streaming API methods are available.
-The names of the methods in the library are up-to-date [inside the code](https://github.com/danzajdband/Tuiter/blob/master/lib/config.json)
+All Search API, REST API V1.1 and Streaming API methods are available.
+The names of the methods in the library are listed [Here](https://github.com/danzajdband/Tuiter/wiki/API-Methods)

 ## License